diogok/datemath-clj/README.md

 - `M` for months
 - `y` for years

-You should always start with `now`.
+You should always start with `now`, it will use timezoned local date time.

 ## License